Damans227/personal-website/content/posts/understanding-physical-networks.md

 ### Storage
 Used for storage operations:
 - Copying templates, snapshots, and ISOs.
-- Host ↔ Primary or Secondary Storage transfers.
+- Host ↔ Secondary Storage transfers.
+- NOT used for primary storage transfers.

 **Isolation:** Optional but recommended for performance.